sunpy/sunpy/docs/guide/acquiring_data/database.rst

     >>> len(database)  # doctest: +REMOTE_DATA
     66

-Now you can see that the next fetch call does not add any new entries to the database, because they have been downloaded earlier.
-The query is exactly similar to the previous one.
+Any more identical fetch calls don't add any new entries to the database because they have already been downloaded.

     >>> entries = database.fetch(
     ...     vso.attrs.Time('2012-08-05', '2012-08-05 00:00:05'),